Restore analog meters!

 - Contact representatives at city, county, state and federal level to: call for a moratorium; adopt an ordinance banning smart meter installation; mandate no opt out fees; and demand smart meter health and safety hearings.

-- Create and hand out flyers: See samples: for California,and for Canada.
-See examples of simple but older flyers 1) in Spanish, 2) Restore the Analog Utility Meters 3) Beyond the Greenwash
+- Create and hand out flyers: See samples for California.
+See examples of simple but older flyers in Spanish, and Beyond the Greenwash

 Where to Complain: For all states complain to your Public Utilities Commission (PUC) or utility oversight board.
-Find your PUC here.
 Sample Letter.

 Take action against installations by protesting.
 See this compilation of protests that were held in Northern California since 2010.